Phil-Welsh/gitlab-assessment/gitlab-assessment.md

 Admittedly, I ran out of time on this one.
 The code here works, but I need to add the portions that check for a change in the checksum, adds a line to `user_changes`, and overwrites the old checksum.

 This was a fun project and I learned a lot.
-I apologize that I wasn't able to get it fully working, but I give it my all, and I'd like to be cognizant of time.
+I apologize that I wasn't able to get it fully working, but I'd like to be cognizant of time.

 ## Question #2